TheArchitect2000/zkiot-riscv-qemu-executable/README_MachineLearning.md

 ```
 riscv64-unknown-elf-gcc -S test.c -o test.s -march=rv32gc -mabi=ilp32
 ```
--S: Generates assembly code.<br>
+- S: Generates assembly code.<br>
--o test.s: Outputs the result to test.s.<br>
+- o test.s: Outputs the result to test.s.<br>
--march=rv32gc: Specifies the 32-bit RISC-V architecture with support for standard and compressed instructions.<br>
+- march=rv32gc: Specifies the 32-bit RISC-V architecture with support for standard and compressed instructions.<br>
--mabi=ilp32: Uses the 32-bit ABI model.<br>
+- mabi=ilp32: Uses the 32-bit ABI model.<br>

 ## Step C. Generating an Executable (Optional)
-If you want to generate an executable, use the following command:
+- If you want to generate an executable, use the following command:

 ```
 riscv64-unknown-elf-gcc test.c -o test.elf -march=rv32gc -mabi=ilp32 -lpython3.10
 ```
--lpython3.10: Links the Python library (change the version based on your installation).
+- lpython3.10: Links the Python library (change the version based on your installation).

 ## Step D. Simulating or Running on RISC-V
-If you don't have access to a real RISC-V processor, you can use a simulator.
+- If you don't have access to a real RISC-V processor, you can use a simulator.

 ### D.1.
 Install QEMU
-First, install QEMU:
+- First, install QEMU:
 ```
 sudo apt install qemu-system-misc
 ```
 ### D.2.
 Run the File in QEMU
-To run the test.elf file in QEMU, use:
+- To run the test.elf file in QEMU, use:
 ```
 qemu-riscv32 test.elf
 ```